mbbau/SSIS_Course/README.md

 # SSIS Course

 This repository will host my notes about the course "SQL Server Integration Services" from [Adan Wilbert](https://www.linkedin.com/in/adam-wilbert/?trk=lil_instructor).
 The course can be found on LinkedIn Learning in the following [link](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fsql-server-integration-services-2%3Ftrk%3Dshare_ent_url%26shareId%3D%252BXRQ%252FGFTT8awBN%252Br4uQK%252BA%253D%253D).
+I will also complement the notes about the course with notes from the documentation and other helpful resources.

 # Introduction: What is SSIS?